 Shapes and shadows, reflections, shining light, dappled skies.
-Red and yellow cliffs, glittering brightness under a summer sun, a monochrome mirror on a fading winter day.
+Red and yellow cliffs glittering bright under a summer sun, a monochrome mirror on a fading winter day.
 First impressions of the world came to me from the Hawkesbury River as my father steered the old inboard motorboat Quiet Life upstream from Brooklyn, put-putting along through the water, sometimes green and glassy, sometimes rough and choppy under a grey sky.
 The desire to capture and re-visit this ancient landscape has never left me.
-Photography, writing and painting on the river rise from this pulsing nostalgia, a need for preservation and continuity.
+Photography, writing and painting on the river rise from this impulse towards preservation and continuity.
+The older I get, the more important it feels.

 The lower Hawkesbury is an amazing place.
 Just a little over an hour from Sydney, isolated communities with roots in the nineteenth century endure, without roads, piped water, town facilities.
 Each community has its own rhythms and rules.
 Some have their own identities and flags with mottos, and know themselves, ironically, as democratic republics.
 The nearest police presence is at Hornsby and Gosford.
 Most houses are only known by the name of their wharf or jetty: there are no streets, and no house numbers.
 These communities must look after their own laws and help each other survive through bushfires, floods and occasional outbursts of wild behaviour.